Global Thinkers Forum

 1. What is the Global Thinkers Forum (GTF)?

-Global Thinkers Forum (GTF) is a global platform that brings together a diverse network of thought leaders to share their visions of the future, create meaningful conversations around them and effect positive change in the world.
-GTF’s mission focuses on three areas: accountable leadership, women’s empowerment and youth development.
-GTF is also a bridge-builder, creating opportunities for knowledge exchange, collaboration, strategic philanthropy and recognition.
-The Forum is non-profit, London-based and was incubated at Oxford University’s Said Business School in 2011.
+The Global Thinkers Forum (GTF) is a global platform that brings together a diverse network of thought leaders creating meaningful conversations around global challenges and trends.
+GTF’s mission focuses on three areas: fostering accountability in leadership, promote women’s empowerment and create opportunities for young people to develop.
+GTF is also a bridge-builder, and an organization that promotes public-private sector partnerships and opens conduits for collaboration and stakeholder engagement.
+The Forum is London-based and was incubated at Oxford University’s Said Business School in 2011.
+It has been created with the vision to help our societies and leaders navigate a very complex world.

-GTF launched officially in 2012 in Amman, Jordan, under the patronage of Queen Rania Al Abdullah and has partnered with some of the world’s top brands, organisations and foundations.
-It features a prestigious Advisory Board with high-profile thought leaders and decision makers from over 20 countries.
-GTF organises a wide range of activities including seminars, fora, roundtable discussions, workshops, networking events, mentoring programmes and an annual Awards Ceremony.
+GTF launched officially in 2012 in Amman, Jordan, under the patronage of Her Majesty Queen Rania Al Abdullah and has partnered with some of the world’s top brands, organisations and foundations.
+It features a prestigious Advisory Board with thought leaders and decision makers from over 20 countries.
+The Global Thinkers Forum organises a wide range of activities including meetings, seminars, fora, roundtable discussions, workshops, networking events, and its not for profit initiatives such as the mentoring programmes and Awards for Excellence.

 2. Why did GTF create the Global Thinkers Mentors Programmes?